ctrlplusb/react-universally/README.md

 > __NEW!__ If you really want an example of a data library integration along with an example of how to go about solving data prefetching for the server then feel free to take a look at the [`redux`](https://github.com/ctrlplusb/react-universally/tree/redux) branch which provides exactly this.

-This boilerplate uses Webpack 2 to produce bundles for both the client, the server, and the middleware that the server will use to support SSR rendering of the React application.
+This boilerplate uses Webpack 2 to produce bundles for both the client and the server.
 You will notice the following Webpack configuration files:

    - `tools/webpack/client.config.js`
    - `tools/webpack/server.config.js`
-   - `tools/webpack/universalMiddleware.config.js`

-All of these call into the `tools/webpack/configFactory.js` in order to generate their respective webpack configurations.
-I've tried to keep the webpack configuration as centralized as possible to allow easier reuse of the configuration and allow you to not have to do constant file jumping whilst trying to analyse the configuration for a target bundle.
-I've also included a fair amount of comments as I know webpack can be a bit daunting at first.
+All of these call into the `tools/webpack/configFactory.js` in order to generate their respective Webpack configurations.
+I've tried to keep the Webpack configuration as centralized as possible to allow easier reuse of the configuration and allow you to not have to do constant file jumping whilst trying to analyse the configuration for a target bundle.
+I've also included a fair amount of comments as I know Webpack can be a bit daunting at first.

-Using webpack and babel across all of our source allows us to use the same level of javascript (e.g. es2015/2016/2017) without having to worry about what each target environment supports.
+Using Webpack and babel across all of our source allows us to use the same level of javascript (e.g. es2015/2016/2017) without having to worry about what each target environment supports.
 In addition to this it allows our client/server code to both support the additional file types that a typical React application may import (e.g. CSS/Images).

 Given that we are bundling our server code I have included the `source-map-support` module to ensure that we still get nice stack traces when executing our code.